IRTF-HRPC/draft-terminology/draft-terminology.md

 # Epilogue

 This document built a compendium of scholarship, activist campaigns, and the will of technologists who had pointed out general and specific issues with technical terms.
 This sparked a significant discussion in the IETF.
 Concretely the document’s writing resulted in a statement by the IESG {{Statement}} on on Inclusive Language and its mainstreaming with the {{in-solidarity-bot}}.
-The authors chose to seek publication of this document as a historical marker of that discussion.
+The authors chose to seek publication of this document as a historical marker of that discussion and as a contribution to social and restorative justice.

 # Further reading